adhanif/MERN_Stack_Diabetes_APP/README.md

    ```bash
    npm run dev
    ```

+# Usage

-6. Open your web browser and visit `http://localhost:3000` to access the TypeOne Diabetes App.
+1. Open your web browser and visit `http://localhost:3000` to access the TypeOne Diabetes App.
    ```bash
    http://localhost:3000
    ```
-7. Sign up or log in to your account to access the full range of features.
+2. Sign up or log in to your account to access the full range of features.
-8. To stop running this application locally, press <kbd>Ctrl</kbd><kbd>C</kbd>.
+3. To stop running this application locally, press <kbd>Ctrl</kbd><kbd>C</kbd>.

 ## Project Folder Structure